-We have a fun way you can help to fundraise for the Alzheimer's Association: DIY Fundraising!
 Have fun and do good by turning your next event into a personal fundraiser.
-The possibilities are endless and you get to create your own unique fundraising experience to support the fight against Alzheimer's disease.
-Whether you plan to raise money and register your team for the Walk to End Alzheimer's, run your first marathon, raise pledges for The Longest Day or simply want to hold a specialty home sale party to raise money to support our work across the Greater Michigan Chapter, we can help.
+The possibilities are endless and you can create your own unique fundraising experience to support the fight against Alzheimer's disease.
+Whether you plan to raise money and register your team for the Walk to End Alzheimer's, run your first marathon, raise pledges for The Longest Day or hold a specialty home sale party to raise money to support our work across the Greater Michigan Chapter we can help.

 Examples of DYI Fundraisers